 Many RV campers prefer the composting toilet because they are eco-friendly, simple to dump, and can last weeks without getting full.

 Portable composting toilet with a close-quarters spider handle design.
 Eco-friendly, easy to install, minimizes odor, and allows you to travel weeks without emptying.

 If you’d like to build a composting toilet into your camper van bathroom, you should be aware that these are some of the most expensive products on the market.

 However, many campers swear by them and will go to great lengths to replace their standard RV toilets with this version.

-That’s because composting toilets are the best solution for boondocking or traveling for long periods of time.
+That’s because composting toilets are the best solution for boondocking or traveling for long periods of time like in van life.
 They also make a great addition to your bathroom because they’re so comfortable it will feel like being back home.

 Sara and Alex James have designed a number of camper van conversions and each one is more beautiful than the next.
 We love that all of their builds include a full bathroom with toilet and shower.